wlwg/udacity-ios-dev-swiftui/README.md

 ![](demo/mememe-2.gif)

 ### On the Map
-An app that shows posts from all other users in either a map view or a table view.
+Udacity students need to log into the app using their Udaicty username and password.
+The app shows posts from all other students in either a map view or a table view.
 The map view shows each post as a pin based on its geo-location.
 By tapping on the pin, the poster's name and URL will show in the callout view.
 Clicking on the callout view opens that URL in the browser.
-Of course the user is also able to post their own information (address and URL).
+Of course the student is also able to post their own information (address and URL).
 The app can reverse-geocode the address string to a location, and show the post on the map view and the table view.

 ![](demo/on-the-map.gif)